 Lara Devgan, MD, a New York-based board-certified plastic surgeon, shared photos of Jacobs’ findings on her Instagram profile after seeing the images circulate in a private doctors’ Facebook group, garnering over 100 comments from concerned doctors and patients.
 “One thing that has been very remarkable, especially in private physician social media groups and Listservs, is that there's a vast amount of information being shared very rapidly, and really helping to improve our algorithm in treating and managing coronavirus,” Dr. Devgan tells Health.
 “Coronavirus is a disease entity where our knowledge is rapidly evolving and we're building the ship as we sail it.”

 The rash presents itself as tiny purple, red, or brown spots that one may mistake for bruising under the skin.

-In Italy, where the coronavirus death toll is second only to the US, a small observational study of 88 patients shows that 20.4% of them developed some form of skin condition speculated to be related to COVID-19.
+In Italy, where the coronavirus cases peaked in March, a small observational study of 88 patients shows that 20.4% of them developed some form of skin condition speculated to be related to COVID-19.
 “There is a possibility that a COVID-19 patient might initially present with a skin rash that can be misdiagnosed as another common disease,” reports Beuy Joob, PhD, of the Sanitation1 Medical Academic Center in Bangkok, who is co-author of another study investigating a COVID-19-related rash.

 RELATED: What's That Rash?